What's Your Money Mojo Type?

 Submit Email

-Plrovide your email address to reveal your Money Mojo type.
+Plrovide your email address to reveal your Energy Management Profile type.

 STAR: I work hard.
 I deserve it.

-Everybody knows when you walk into a room and even if you're humble about it, you love it.
-That's okay!
-You're smart, determined, dependable, professional and generally have your stuff together so you can shine like the star you are.
+Everybody knows when you walk into a room.
+You’re smart, determined, dependable, and professional.
+You generally have your stuff together so you can shine like the star you are.

-All that glitters may not be your gold.
-And taken to the extreme that's possible for stars, it might actually be taking your chance to really live that lifestyle you desire (and not just look like it).
+The Energy Dynamic: You lead with excellence, but all that glitters may not be your gold.
+Taken to the extreme, your desire to "look" the part might actually be stealing your chance to really live the lifestyle you desire.

-To really step into your STAR power and leverage your potential to earn money with the desire to actually have money and nice things, you'll need to watch out for the landmines and know which lifeboats to use.
+To really step into your STAR power and leverage your potential to earn money and get the things you want with the desire to actually keep all you've earned, you'll need to watch out for the landmines and know which lifeboats to use.

-Still, you're at a point, when having a bit more money or at least enough money to meet your personal and family financial needs and obligations, save for retirement, and help others are now all important.
+Still, you're at a point, when having enough resources to meet your personal needs, whether it be financial, health, enjoyment, relationships, or something else (and still help others) are now all important.

 I know it's hard when your heart is so big, but you can't help anyone else if you're drowning yourself.
 Get securely in your own lifeboat and then you can cast a lifeboat to your neighbor in need.